-Fixed-location lidar-based temporal sea-surface elevation measurements were first performed 62 by Irish et al. (2006).
-They mounted four non-scanning point-beam lidars in a rectangular grid with a horizontal spacing of 0.6-2.0 m on the Field Research Facility (FRF, North Carolina USA) 64 pier 6-16 m above the water surface.
-Wave spectra $S{\eta}(f)$ and significant wave heights were well 65 reproduced, but the array spacing and instrument number were not ideal for estimating directional 66 moments.
-Single-beam scanning lidars mounted on a fixed location have been used to measure the temporal (t) and cross-shore (x) varying sea-surface $\eta(x,t)$ in the swashzone on sandy (Blenkinsopp et al. 2010) and gravel (Almeida et al. 2013) beaches.
-Blenkinsopp et al. (2010) showed that swash zone η estimated from a 905 nm wavelength lidar, matched well with ultrasonic altimeters deployed in the swash zone.
-Using a fixed-location scanning lidar at a 1550 nm wavelength, Brodie et al. 71 (2015) showed that lidar-derived wave setup and wave spectra matched those of pressure sensors in the inner-surfzone at low grazing angles and distances 25-65 m from the lidar.
-A fixed-location 1550 nm lidar scanning a highly-energetic, low-sloped beach compared well to a swash zone pressure sensor at ranges of 250-350 m also at low grazing angles (Fiedler et al. 2015).
-Three fixed-location lidars mounted on a pier were used to generate a cross-shore continuous timeseries of sea surface elevation across the surfzone (Martins et al. 2017).
-As these studies used a single-beam scanning lidar, only a single spatial direction was resolved, and directional wave information could 78 not be estimated.
-79 the water surface is not aerated.
-A lidar with a 905 nm wavelength was able to well reproduce 85 wavestaff-based wave observations in a laboratory (Blenkinsopp et al. 2012).
-Detailed observations of wave overturning have been made using a multi-beam 905 nm scanning lidar in both field settings (O'Dea et al. 2021) and field-scale laboratory settings (Feddersen et al. 2023b; Baker et al. 2023).
-88 An uncrewed aircraft system (UAS) with RTK-GNSS positioning and video were used to study 89 beach profile evolution with structure from motion (Turner et al. 2016), and observe the wave speed to estimate bathymetry (Brodie et al. 2019; Lange et al. 2023).
-As a more direct measurement, lidar has advantages and liabilities over video.
-UAS with a mounted lidar is used in various mapping 92 and surveying applications that were enabled by advances in UAS positioning (GPS & IMU), and lidar technology.
-One advantage of a UAS with mounted lidar is the high grazing angles, which are 94 more conducive to returns than the low grazing angles of shore-mounted systems.
-Surface gravity 95 waves and tides were estimated at a single location by an 870 nm scanning lidar at a height 6-10 m above the surface and were validated against an in situ pressure gauge (Huang et al. 2018).
-Fiedler et al. (2021) extended this work with a 905 nm scanning lidar mounted on a UAS.
-Wave spectra within the surfzone and swash zone were estimated and validated against in situ pressure sensor data.
-However, observations were limited seaward of the surfzone where wave breaking did not occur, and no directional information was estimated.
-101 lidar at a 1550 nm wavelength is more limited in measuring waves seaward of the surfzone where
+Fixed-location lidar-based temporal sea surface elevation measurements were first performed by Irish et al. (2006).
+They mounted four nonscanning point-beam lidars in a rectangular grid with a horizontal spacing of 0.6-2.0 m on the Field Research Facility (FRF, North Carolina) pier 6-16 m above the water surface.
+Wave spectra $S_n(f)$ and significant wave heights were well reproduced, but the array spacing and instrument number were not ideal for estimating directional moments.
+Single-beam scanning lidars mounted on a fixed location have been used to measure the temporal t and cross-shore x varying sea surface $\eta(x, t)$ in the swash zone on sandy (Blenkinsopp et al. 2010) and gravel (Almeida et al. 2013) beaches.
+Blenkinsopp et al. (2010) showed that swash zone η estimated from a 905-nm wavelength lidar matched well with ultrasonic altimeters deployed in the swash zone.
+Using a fixed-location scanning lidar at a 1550-nm wavelength, Brodie et al. (2015) showed that lidar-derived wave setup and wave spectra matched those of pressure sensors in the inner surfzone at low grazing angles and distances 25-65 m from the lidar.
+A fixed-location 1550-nm lidar scanning a highly energetic, low-sloped beach compared well to a swash zone pressure sensor at ranges of 250-350 m also at low grazing angles (Fiedler et al. 2015).
+Three fixed-location lidars mounted on a pier were used to generate a cross-shore continuous time series of sea surface elevation across the surfzone (Martins et al. 2017).
+As these studies used a single-beam scanning lidar, only a single spatial direction was resolved, and directional wave information could not be estimated.

-The aerated nature of water in the swash and surf zone is ideal for lidar reflections at all wavelengths.
-For non-breaking waves, lidar returns depend on the lidar wavelength.
+The aerated nature of water in the swash zone and surfzone is ideal for lidar reflections at all wavelengths.
+For nonbreaking waves, lidar returns depend on the lidar wavelength.
 Lidars with a wavelength near 900 nm perform far better on water surfaces than lidars at 1550 nm due to the order of magnitude smaller absorption coefficient at 905 nm (Wojtanowski et al. 2014).
-Thus,
+Thus, lidar at a 1550-nm wavelength is more limited in measuring waves seaward of the surfzone where the water surface is not aerated.
+A lidar with a 905-nm wavelength was able to well reproduce wavestaff-based wave observations in a laboratory (Blenkinsopp et al. 2012).
+Detailed observations of wave overturning have been made using a multibeam 905-nm scanning lidar in both field settings (O'Dea et al. 2021) and field-scale laboratory settings (Feddersen et al. 2023; Baker et al. 2023).